RAHS Subscriptions: Journals – Vol 111 Pt 1 June 2025 ABSTRACTS

 RAHS Subscriptions: Journals – Vol 106 pt 2 December 2020 ABSTRACTS

-Spain and the Botany Bay colony: a response to an imperial challenge – Robert J. King
+Spain and the Botany Bay Colony: a response to an imperial challenge

 The founding of the Botany Bay colony in 1788 was viewed with disquiet in Spain and its empire, accustomed as its rulers were for over three and a half centuries to view the whole Pacific as their exclusive preserve.
 Over the following two decades, as a titanic struggle played out between Britain and France for world dominance, a defensive Spanish empire had to consider how to react to the strategic challenge of the new colony.
 The immediate Spanish reaction was to include a visit to the colony in the itinerary of the 1789-1794 expedition commanded by Alexandro Malaspina.